PeculiarVentures/PKI.js/README.md

 ## Limitations

-* Does not work with Internet Explorer's implementation of WebCrypto it is based on a old draft and also does not support all needed capabilities.
+* Does not work with Internet Explorer's implementation of Web Cryptography API it is based on a old draft and also does not support all needed capabilities.
-* Does not work with PolyCrypt it is based on a old version of WebCrypto and is buggy.
+* Does not work with PolyCrypt it is based on a old version of Web Cryptography API and is buggy.
 * You can use [PKIjs][] in almost all browsers.
-Please check [this page](http://caniuse.com/#feat=cryptography) for information about WebCrypto browser support.
+Please check [this page](http://caniuse.com/#feat=cryptography) for information about Web Cryptography API browser support.

 ## Suitability
 At this time this library should be considered suitable for research and experimentation, futher code and security review is needed before utilization in a production application.